 Stella has over 20 years of communications experience, gained in household brands including Morrisons, Halfords and Renault UK.
 An experienced brand builder and strategist, Stella has also driven communications support for CSR activities within her roles such as corporate Charity of the Year programmes and volunteering projects.
 Stella also has a wealth of internal communications and event management skills.

-Stella is responsible for the Communications and Fundraising team.
+Stella is responsible for the Income Generation Team.
 The team raises awareness of sight loss throughout the region as well as the excellent care and support Beacon provides to people living with a visual impairment.
-Her remit also covers income generation including Grants and Trusts, as well as Legacies.
+Her remit also covers Commercial Retail and Hospitality, Grants and Trusts, as well as Legacies.

 Email Stella at Spitt@beaconvision.org

 Interim Health & Wellbeing Director

 Jan, a Registered Social worker, has over 40 years of working in health and social care settings – she has worked at a variety of levels both locally, regionally and Nationally.
 Jan started her career as a meals and wheels driver, progressed to delivering care services, managing Care services, inspected care services and took a leading role with Skills for Care to devise and deliver occupational standards across the Care Sector.